ietf-wg-cellar/matroska-specification/codec_specs.md

 Description: The private data contains the VCM structure BITMAPINFOHEADER including the extra private bytes, as [defined by Microsoft](https://msdn.microsoft.com/en-us/library/windows/desktop/dd318229(v=vs.85).aspx).
 The data are stored in little endian format (like on IA32 machines).
 Where is the Huffman table stored in HuffYUV, not AVISTREAMINFO ???
 And the FourCC, not in AVISTREAMINFO.fccHandler ???

-Initialisation: `Private Data` contains the VCM structure BITMAPINFOHEADER including the extra private bytes, as defined by Microsoft in https://msdn.microsoft.com/en-us/library/windows/desktop/dd183376(v=vs.85).aspx.
+Initialization: `Private Data` contains the VCM structure BITMAPINFOHEADER including the extra private bytes, as defined by Microsoft in https://msdn.microsoft.com/en-us/library/windows/desktop/dd183376(v=vs.85).aspx.

 Citation: https://msdn.microsoft.com/en-us/library/windows/desktop/dd183376(v=vs.85).aspx